Aitslab/EasyNER/experiments/readme.md

 | BioID                  |[hunflair2/bioid.txt](https://github.com/hu-ner/hunflair2-experiments/blob/main/annotations/hunflair2/bioid.txt)|PubTator (Hunflair2 predictions)||
 | BioRED                 |[BIORED.zip](https://ftp.ncbi.nlm.nih.gov/pub/lu/BioRED/BIORED.zip)                                         |||

-## 3. EasyNER
+## EasyNER
 EasyNER runs included the following modules: Sentence Splitter, NER, Analysis.
 Separate runs were conducted for each entity class (WHICH?), using dictionary-based or model-based NER.
 For runtimes without the Sentence Splitter or Analysis module the runtime for the respective module (OBTAINED HOW?) was subtracted from the total runtime.

-## 4. Hunflair2
+## Hunflair2
 Hunflair2 predictions for tmVar, BioID and MedMentions were obtained from the [Hunflair repo] (https://github.com/hu-ner/hunflair2-experiments/tree/main/annotations/hunflair2).
-OTHER CORPORA PREDICTIONS?
+WHAT WAS DONE FOR OTHER CORPORA PREDICTIONS AND RUNTIMES?

-## 5. BERN2
+## BERN2
 BERN2 local installation was attempted on both laptop and HPC system but failed with multiple errors.
-Instead, predictions were obtained from the web demo and API.
+Instead, predictions were obtained using the [BERN2 web demo and API](http://bern2.korea.ac.kr/).

-## 6. Runtime evaluation
+## Runtime evaluation
-Tools: EasyNER, Hunflair2, BERN2 web demo, BERN2 API

 Hardware: DETAILS?

 Timing script:

 RESULT TABLE

-## 7. F1, precision and recall evaluation
+## F1, precision and recall evaluation
-Tools: EasyNER, Hunflair2, BERN2 web demo, BERN2 API

 Evaluation script:

 Metrics: